infinitimeless/radiofrance-podcast-explorer-mcp/docs/usage.md

 4. Create a new application
 5. Copy the generated API key

-## Extending the Server

-If you want to extend the server with additional functionality:

-1. Add new tool methods to `server.py` using the `@mcp.tool()` decorator
-2. Make sure to include proper error handling
-3. Document the new tools in this usage guide
-4. Consider contributing your improvements back to the repository

 ## Best Practices for Podcast Search

 When searching for podcasts, consider these tips for better results:

 1. Be specific with your search terms
-2. Include the station name if you know it (e.g., "France Culture")
-3. Use French language search terms for better matching
+2. Use French language search terms for better matching
-4. Try multiple variations of your search query if you don't get good results initially
-5. Start with the `natural_language_search` tool which will automatically try different approaches
+3. Try searching by category/taxonomy if direct search doesn't yield good results
+4. Use the `natural_language_search` tool for the most user-friendly experience
+5. For station-specific queries, use the station name in your search

 ## Privacy and Usage Notes